wpswings/woo-gift-cards-lite/readme.txt

 1. **General Settings** - You can enable the Gift card plugin along with other features.
 2. **Product settings** - You can exclude the product categories for the Gift Cards.
 3. **Email Template** - The merchant can manage their email templates by giving settings and shortcodes.
-4. **Product Edit Page** - You can create a new product in WooCommerce by selecting Gift Card as product type
-5. **Product Page** - This is the Gift Card product page layout.
-Customers can purchase it by filling in the required details.
+4. **Delivery Setting** -  You can select the delivery method of the gift card which you want to provide your customer.
+5. **Other Settings** - This setting provides the disable options for the apply coupon code  and preview option.
-6. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
+6. **Redeem/Recharge** -  This setting  helps you to grow your revenue, by offering easy redeeming/recharging of gift card vouchers for your offline businesses.
-7. **Default Price** -  This setting defines the Gift Card Price by default and is not customizable by the customer.
+7. **Generate Link** - Enter your Email Id, Name, and then click on the “Generate Link” tab.
-8. **Gift Card Template Listing** - You can also edit the Gift card existing template and provide your own layout to the customers.
+8. **Gift Card Template** - You can also edit the Gift card existing template and provide your own layout to the customers.
+9. **Default Price** -  This setting defines the Gift Card Price by default and is not customizable by the customer.
+10. **Price Range** -This setting allows the customer to feed in the amount within the provided price range.
+11. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
+12. **User Price** - In this setting the customer can enter the price amount of his choice.

 == Frequently Asked Questions ==